willtheoct/.0tf2ofig/README.txt

 DON'T EVER NOT USE GIT

+If you make a bash script to set up the symlinks using the tf2 path as STD input, make a PR and I'll merge it

 Yttrium's mod hides viewmodels for some weapons, which lets you see more.
 Run it to change which weps are hidden.
+I think GCFScape is to put GIFs into TF2' sprays Improved Default hud?
+I don't remember but it seems alright